-The good news is that a climate friendly, plant-based diet that’s is one that’s also healthy for you.
-Make a pledge to reduce your meat and dairy consumption: So, if you eat meat once a week, try limiting meat-based meals to once a month.
+The good news is that a climate friendly, plant-based diet is one that’s also healthy for you.
+Make a pledge to reduce your meat and dairy consumption: if you eat meat once a week, try limiting meat-based meals to once a month.
 Every little bit helps.

 Drive and/or Fly Less

 I live in the suburbs so I understand how important a car is for getting around.
 One way to transition to a green lifestyle is to reduce your dependence on the car for every transportation need.
-Try biking, walking or using public transportation whenever you can.
+Try biking, walking, or using public transportation whenever you can.
 And for your next car purchase, consider buying an electric or fuel efficient one.

 The emissions from air travel are significant.
 When possible, try limiting your need to fly for personal or business reasons.
 Instead of in-person meetings, try Skyping.
-Instead of a vacation far from home, try a staycation or in a location nearby.
+Instead of a vacation far from home, try a stay-cation or in a location nearby.
 Another option is to purchase carbon offsets.

 Recycle, But Recycle Responsibly

 Recycling is really tricky.
-It’s designed to make us feel good … that we’re disposing of waste that’ll be transformed somehow into something useful.
+It’s designed to make us feel good… that we’re disposing of waste that’ll be transformed somehow into something useful.
 Right?
 Well, it’s just not that simple and unfortunately recent policy changes by China have put enormous pressure on the recycling industry.

 That’s not to say you shouldn’t recycle.
 First and foremost, work to try to reduce the waste you generate.
 Then educate yourself (and others) about how to recycle properly and responsibly.
 A few ways to do this: